Stormbound-Games/stormbound-kitty/docs/GAME_OVERLAP.md

 - Both systems rely on different card identifiers.

 The deck builder does provide a way to get (and copy to clipboard) the Stormbound deck ID of a given deck.
 This way a deck can be made on the site and copied to the game.
 Similarly, Stormbound deck IDs are supported by the deck builder and decoded properly.

+## League Tier Lists

+The site provides tier lists of the most used cards per league.
+This is made possible by querying game data from Stormbound Games’ Google Cloud Platform.
+The request is authenticated with a secret token exposed as an environment variable via Vercel, and only available at build time (revalidated daily).